Fort McHenry: Battle of Baltimore

-Star-Spangled Banner

 Flag that flew over Fort McHenry during its bombardment in 1814, which was witnessed by Francis Scott Key.
 The family of Major George Armistead, the commander of the fort, donated the flag to the Smithsonian Institution in 1912.

+National anthem inspiration

 Washington lawyer Francis Scott Key went to Baltimore to negotiate the release of Dr. William Beans, a civilian prisoner of war, and there he witnessed the bombardment from a nearby truce ship.
 An oversized American flag had been sewn by Mary Pickersgill for $405.90 in anticipation of the British attack on the fort.
 Key saw the flag emerge intact in the dawn of September 14, and he was so moved that he began to compose "Defence of Fort M'Henry" set to the tune "To Anacreon in Heaven".
 It was renamed "The Star-Spangled Banner" and became the United States' national anthem, and has even been translated into various languages, targeted mostly for US immigrants who later acquired American citizenship.

-Civil War
+Military prison

 During the American Civil War the area where Fort McHenry sits served as a military prison, confining both Confederate soldiers, as well as a large number of Maryland political figures who were criticizing then President Abraham Lincoln.
 The imprisoned included newly elected Baltimore Mayor George William Brown, the city council, and the new police commissioner, George P. Kane, and members of the Maryland General Assembly along with several newspaper editors and owners.
 Francis Scott Key's grandson, Francis Key Howard, was one of these political detainees.
 Some of the cells used still exist and can be visited at the fort.
 Fort McHenry also served to train artillery at this time; this service is the origin of the Rodman guns presently located and displayed at the fort.

-On 25 May 1861 John Merryman was arrested in Baltimore County and imprisoned in Fort McHenry.
+On May 25, 1861 John Merryman was arrested in Baltimore County and imprisoned in Fort McHenry.
 Merryman had had a role in destroying bridges in Maryland to impede the movement of Union troops.
 Merryman petitioned Supreme Court Chief Justice Roger B. Taney for a writ of habeas corpus, and Taney granted the petition, demanding that Merryman appear in his courtroom the next day and sending U.S. Marshals to the fort to enforce the ruling.
 A famous and dramatic standoff then occurred at the gates of the fort between the Federal Marshals and General George Cadwalader, the commander of Union troops of the Fort.
 The commander refused to comply with the order on the grounds that he was acting under orders from President Abraham Lincoln, who had suspended habeas corpus.
 The court case, Ex parte Merryman, remains unresolved, and the Executive Branch continued to refuse to comply with Taney's ruling.